|

-For the past two years we have been experimenting with a composting
+For the past 5 years we have been developing a composting toilet design

-toilet design that is simple, inexpensive and easy to replicate, yet
+that is simple, inexpensive and easy to replicate, yet also meets most

 Composting Toilet